hashicorp/hcdiag/README.md

 Let's go over how to write the custom configuration:

-We offer 3 seeker types: `command`, `GET`, and `copy`. `command` describes a CLI command to execute. `GET` describes an HTTP request to the corresponding product at the path extension.
-Finally, `copy` copies files over into the support bundle.

 Seekers must be described in a `product` or `host` block.
 These contain our seekers and tell hcdiag where the store the results.
 If a command or file copy is not product specific, `host { ... }` scopes the seeker to the machine the seeker is run on.
 The supported product blocks are: `"consul", "vault", "nomad",` and `"terraform-ent"`.
+A full reference table of seekers is available in a table below.

 Lastly, we'll cover filters.
 Filters optionally let you remove results from the support bundle.
 The two options are `excludes` and `selects`.
 Each is an array that takes a list of seeker IDs. `exclude` removes matching seekers from the